-- If the certificate information configured during the Association Configuration or Bootstrap Instruction Configuration indicates that the other entity's Certificate is a raw public key certificate, then the entity verifies that the public key identifier (received during Association Configuration or Bootstrap Instruction Configuration) corresponds matches the raw public key certificate (received during the Security Handshake) using the process described in clause 10.1.2 "Public Key Identifiers". - If the certificate information configured during the Association Configuration or Bootstrap Instruction Configuration indicates that the other entity's Certificate is a device certificate, CSE-ID certificate, AE-ID certificate or FQDN certificate, then the entity shall perform the following verifications: - The entity shall look for a match between the globally unique identifier described in clause 8.1.1.2.4 "Information Needed for Certificate Authentication of another Entity" (received during Association Configuration or Bootstrap Instruction Configuration) and the values in the subjectAltName extension of the other entity's Certificate (received during the Security Handshake).
-If there is not an exact match, then the entity shall abort the (D)TLS handshake. - In the case of device certificate, the globally unique identifier is a globally unique hardware instance identifier (such as the object identifier M2M Device ID in Annex H "Object Identifier Based M2M Device Identifier" oneM2M TS-0001 [1]).
-In this case, the notion of a "match" depends on how the globally unique hardware instance identifier can be represented in the subjectAltName extension.
+- If the certificate information configured during the Association Configuration or Bootstrap Instruction Configuration indicates that the other entity's Certificate is a raw public key certificate, then the entity verifies that the public key identifier (received during Association Configuration or Bootstrap Instruction Configuration) corresponds matches the raw public key certificate (received during the Security Handshake) using the process described in clause 10.1.2 "Public Key Identifiers". - If the certificate information configured during the Association Configuration or Bootstrap Instruction Configuration indicates that the other entity's Certificate is a device certificate, CSE-ID certificate, AE-ID certificate or FQDN certificate, then the entity shall perform the following verifications: - The entity shall look for a match between the globally unique identifier described in clause 8.1.2.4 "Information Needed for Certificate Authentication of another Entity" (received during Association Configuration or Bootstrap Instruction Configuration) and the values in the subjectAltName extension of the other entity's Certificate (received during the Security Handshake).
+If there is not an exact match, then the entity shall abort the (D)TLS handshake.

-- In the case of a CSE-ID certificate, the globally unique identifier is the public domain name representation of the CSE-ID as defined in TS-0001[1], and a match is a FQDN that is an exact match for the public domain name representation of the CSE-ID. - In the case of an AE-ID certificate, the globally unique identifier is the AE-ID, and a match is a URI that is an exact match for the AE-ID. - In the case of an FQDN certificate, the globally unique identifier is the FDQN of the M2M Authentication Function or M2M Enrolment Function, and a match is a URI, FQDN or dNSName that is an exact match for the FDQN of the M2M Authentication Function or M2M Enrolment Function. - The entity shall perform path validation and certificate status verification using the trust anchor certificate as described in clause 8.1.1.2.2 "Path Validation and Certificate Status Verification").
+- In the case of device certificate, the globally unique identifier is a globally unique hardware instance identifier (such as the object identifier M2M Device ID in Annex H "Object Identifier Based M2M Device Identifier" oneM2M TS-0001 [1]).
+In this case, the notion of a "match" depends on how the globally unique hardware instance identifier may be represented in the subjectAltName extension. - In the case of a CSE-ID certificate, the globally unique identifier is the public domain name representation of the CSE-ID as defined in TS-0001[1], and a match is a FQDN in the subjectAltName extension in the other entity's certificate that is an exact match for the public domain name representation of the CSE-ID. - In the case of an AE-ID certificate, the globally unique identifier is the AE-ID, and a match is a URI in the subjectAltName extension in the other entity's certificate that is an exact match for the Absolute AE-ID. - In the case of an FQDN certificate, the globally unique identifier is the FDQN of the M2M Authentication Function or M2M Enrolment Function, and a match is a URI, FQDN or dNSName in the subjectAltName extension in the other entity's certificate that is an exact match for the FDQN of the M2M Authentication Function or M2M Enrolment Function. - The entity shall perform path validation and certificate status verification using the trust anchor certificate as described in clause 8.1.2.2 "Path Validation and Certificate Status Verification").
 If this verification fails, then the entity shall abort the (D)TLS handshake. - NOTE: After a successful Security Handshake in which the other entity provides a Certificate Chain, the other entity's identity (received during Association Configuration or Bootstrap Instruction Configuration) can be associated with additional information extracted from the other entity's Certificate Chain (e.g. the other entity Manufacturer, other entity owner, or conformance criteria).
 These details are not described in the present document.